SYKM

 Dietrich “Deets” Shanahan: 70-something former Army intelligence officer and semi-retired private investigator, in Indianapolis, Indiana, by Ronald Tierney

-Shandy, Peter: college botany professor and husband in Balaclava County, Massachusetts by Charlotte MacLeod
+Peter Shandy: college botany professor, and Helen Marsh Shandy, a librarian, in Balaclava County, Massachusetts, by Charlotte MacLeod

 Randall Shane: ex-FBI agent and expert in child abductions, by Chris Jordan (W.R.
 Philbrick)

-Shannon, John: ex-NYPD detective turned special agent (code-name “Shango”) by Clyde W. Ford
+John Shannon: ex-NYPD detective turned special agent (code-name “Shango”), in the East Coast series by Clyde W. Ford

 Rick Shannon: FM rock disc jockey and private investigator in the Mississippi Delta, by Bill Fitzhugh

-Shapiro, Desiree: a 5' 2" queen-sized private investigator in New York, New York by Selma Eichler
+Desiree Shapiro: 5' 2" queen-sized private investigator in New York City, by Selma Eichler

 Nathan Shapiro: Jewish cop usually working in homicide under Bill Weigand, in New York City, by Richard & Frances Lockridge